andrebriggs/spk/tests/README.md

 - This file orchestrates the scenarios and is designed to fail on first error.

 `functions.sh`

-- This file is has simple functions that are reused by `validations.sh`.
+- This file has simple functions that are reused by `validations.sh`.

 # Scenarios Exercised So Far
 - As a developer create a mono-repo and add services